flowtoolz/Flowlist/Service/video_narration_texts.md

 * Ever feel overwhelmed by all the things you want to accomplish? your errands? your projects? ideas and big dreams?
 * I certainly felt that way.
 And I tried all popular task managers to finally get organized.
-* But they just felt limiting and distracting.
+* But they just felt rigid, cumbersome and distracting.
 So I created Flowlist.
 * With Flowlist, I
     * Quickly capture whatever pops into my head
     * I develop notes into Ideas,